 “Self-Service Storage Facilities, Enclosed” means structures, commonly referred to as storage units, containing separate enclosed, individual and private storage spaces of varying sizes leased or rented on individual leases for varying periods of time.
 Such facilities are to be used for dead storage only.
 The following activities are prohibited within any self-storage enclosed storage facility: (1) Commercial, wholesale or retail sales, or miscellaneous or garage sales.
 (2) The servicing, repair, or fabrication of motor vehicles, boats, trailers, small engine equipment, or similar equipment.
 (3) The operation of power tools, spray painting equipment, compressors, welding equipment, kilns, or similar equipment.
 (4) The establishment of a transfer business.
 (5) Any use that is noxious or offensive because of odors, dust, noise, or vibrations.

 “Self-Service Storage Facilities, Outdoor” means the use of any lot, portion of a lot, or tract of land for outside storage of operative automobiles, trucks, recreational vehicles, boats, trailers, or non-motorized storage, containing separate, individual and private storage spaces of varying sizes leased or rented on individual leases for varying periods of time.
 The following activities are prohibited within any self-storage outside storage facility: (1) Commercial, wholesale or retail sales, or miscellaneous or garage sales.
 (2) The servicing, repair, or fabrication of motor vehicles, boats, trailers, small engine equipment, or similar equipment.
 (3) The establishment of a transfer business.
 (4) Junkyard or impound yard.
 (5) Storage of non-motorized storage shall not exceed the height of the screened fence.
 (6) Any use that is noxious or offensive because of odors, dust, noise, or vibrations.

-“Setback” means the shortest distance between the property line and any portion of a building or structure.
+"Service drop" means the portion of the system located between the distribution system and wall of the building or structure occupied or intended to be occupied by a customer.

+“Setback” means a distance from a curb, property line, or structure within which building is prohibited.

 “Sexually Oriented Business or Activity” means adult arcades, adult bookstores, adult novelty stores, adult video stores, adult cabarets, or adult entertainment out-call services in the form of semi-nude dancing or exhibitions, adult motion picture theater, adult theater, seminude model studios, or sexual encounter establishments.